-It's that time when year 12 students celebrate the end of their schooling years by heading somewhere tropical and letting their hair down with their mates.
+Many year 12 students will soon mark the end of their school years by heading somewhere tropical to celebrate with their mates.

-If your child is heading overseas to celebrate, we have advice to ensure their schoolies is memorable for the right reasons.
+If your child is going overseas for schoolies, we have advice to ensure their trip is memorable for the right reasons.

-Before they go, ensure they're informed about where they're going.
+Ensure they're informed about where they're going, before they go.
 Encourage them to:

 - read the travel advice for their destination.
 Common schoolies locations are Indonesia, Thailand, Fiji and Cambodia